State / Territory Benefits - Minnesota

 - May hunt deer (Firearms: Code 232; Archery: Code 233, Muzzleloader: Code 234), bear (Code 663), and wild turkeys (Spring: Code 615; Fall: Code 654) and Wolf (Early Season Firearm: Code 691; Late Firearm Code 692; Trapping Code 693) without charge after obtaining the appropriate licenses and tags from an ELS license agent by presenting official leave papers.

 - Does not include Moose, Elk or Deer bonus permits.
 Such service personnel must carry proof of Minnesota residency and official leave papers on their person while hunting.
 Licenses are valid immediately upon issuance.

 Residents Discharged Hunting License: Application

-- From the U.S. Armed Forces within 10 days of the start or during the Firearms Deer Season may purchase a Firearms Deer License during the season upon showing official discharge papers.
+- Discharged from the U.S. Armed Forces within 10 days of the start or during the Firearms Deer Season may purchase a Firearms Deer License during the season upon showing official discharge papers.
 The license is valid immediately after purchase.

-- Who have served at any time during the preceding 24 months in federal active service outside the United States and have been discharged from active service may:
+- Veterans who have served at any time during the preceding 24 months in federal active service outside the United States and have been discharged from active service may:

 - Take small game without a license.
 Discharged residents must carry proof of Minnesota residency and official military discharge papers.
 No state stamps required.
 (Federal stamp required for migratory waterfowl hunting.)